bgord/knowledge/roadmap.md

 - How to remove a file from all the git history?
 - What is a `..` and `...` operator?
 - What is a working tree?
+- What do all the options in `git add -i` mean?

 ## Docker (3/11)